nitesh-1507/nitesh-1507.github.io/README.md

    3. Online course and books : This section highlights the material, both in the form of tutorial and books, which are pivotal for widening my understanding about data science.

-   4. Contact : I can be reached out at the given contacts, to talk more about my work, and how I can be a add value to organizations vision.
+   4. Contact : I can be reached out at the given contacts, to talk more about my work, and how I can add value to organizations vision.

 ## Contents